obrienciaran/genderPrediction/README.md

 # genderPrediction
 Gender prediction of patients from MR images from normal, healthy, subjects.
-This script was written as part of my PhD studies in the D-Lab in Maastricht University, The Netherlands.
+This script was written while working with Maastricht University and Maastricht University Hospital.

 Using a convolutional neural network, it was investigated whether it was possible to determine the gender of a patient from T2 weighted, MR images.